-- 6.145 The SPA/Ramsar supports breeding and overwintering birds, which are reliant on tidal and estuarine habitat along the south-west edge of Tendring.
+- 6.174 The SPA/Ramsar supports breeding and overwintering birds, which are reliant on tidal and estuarine habitat along the south-west edge of Tendring.
 This SPA/Ramsar also lies adjacent to Colchester Borough and overlaps with Essex Estuaries SAC.
-It is therefore likely that impacts from water quality detailed above for the SAC will also apply to the SPA. - 6.146 As with the Essex Estuaries SAC, a review of HGWCS and responses from Anglian Water and Affinity Water identified Jaywick and Clacton-Holland Haven WRC with insufficient capacity to cope with proposed growth within the Local Plan Part 2.
-Both WRC discharge into coastal waters to the south of Tendring. - 6.147 The SPA/Ramsar predominantly lies in the estuary to the west of Tendring with a small area falling along the coastline at Colne Point.
+It is therefore likely that impacts from water quality detailed above for the SAC will also apply to the SPA. - 6.175 As with the Essex Estuaries SAC, a review of HGWCS, responses from Anglian Water and Affinity Water, and the recent Tendring Water Cycle Study, identified Jaywick and Clacton-Holland Haven WRC with insufficient capacity to cope with proposed growth within the Local Plan Section 2.
+Both WRC discharge into coastal waters to the south of Tendring. - 6.176 The SPA/Ramsar predominantly lies in the estuary to the west of Tendring with a small area falling along the coastline at Colne Point.
 It is therefore likely that only a small part of the SPA/Ramsar is likely to be affected by impacts from water quality issues at Jaywick and Clacton-Holland Haven WRC, which discharge further east along the coastline.
-In addition to this, it is likely that any pollutants entering the North Sea will be diluted, resulting in minimal impacts to the SPA/Ramsar. - 6.148 There is however potential for in-combination effects to occur in relation to the site allocation Tendring and Colchester Borders Garden Community proposed in the Strategic Part 1 for Local Plans, which is expected to use Colchester WRC and surrounding local WRC to treat its wastewater. - 6.149 A review of Colchester WCS (2016) was undertaken to identify potential impacts from the proposed Garden Community.
-The study found that Colchester WRC had sufficient capacity under the current permit to accept additional wastewater flow from the proposed Garden Community.
+In addition to this, it is likely that any pollutants entering the North Sea will be diluted, resulting in minimal impacts to the SPA/Ramsar.

-6.150 It is therefore considered unlikely, providing suggested infrastructure and options proposed within the WCS is implemented, that the Garden Community in-combination with the Tendring District Draft Local Plan Part 2 will have an adverse effect on the integrity of the SAC.
+- 6.177 There is however potential for in-combination effects to occur in relation to the site allocation Tendring and Colchester Borders Garden Community proposed in the Strategic Section 1 for Local Plans, which is expected to use Colchester WRC and surrounding local WRC to treat its wastewater. - 6.178 A review of Colchester WCS (2016) was undertaken to identify potential impacts from the proposed Garden Community.
+The study found that Colchester WRC had sufficient capacity under the current permit to accept additional wastewater flow from the proposed Garden Community. - 6.179 It is therefore considered unlikely, providing suggested infrastructure and options proposed within the WCS is implemented, that the Garden Community in-combination with the Tendring District Draft Publication Local Plan Section 2 will have an adverse effect on the integrity of the SAC. - 6.180 Importantly, the most recent Tendring District Water Cycle Study concluded that "the Load Standstill assessments for BOD (Biochemical Oxygen Demand) show that improvements to Clacton-Holland Haven, Colchester, Jaywick New and Manningtree WRCs are possible using conventional wastewater treatment technologies currently available, demonstrating that an engineering solution is feasible and hence treatment capacity should not be seen as a barrier to growth.